celonis/content-cli/DOCUMENTATION.md

 content-cli import packages -p <profileName> --file <exportedPackagesFile> --dataModelMappingsFile <dataModelMappingsFile>
 ```

 By default, you can not overwrite a package in the target team.
-To do this you can use the overwrite flag -o --overwrite
+To do this you can use the overwrite flag -o, --overwrite

 ```
-// Example usage of dataModelMappingsFile content-cli import packages -p <profileName> --file <exportedPackagesFile> --dataModelMappingsFile <dataModelMappingsFile> -o/--overwrite
+// Example usage of dataModelMappingsFile content-cli import packages -p <profileName> --file <exportedPackagesFile> --dataModelMappingsFile <dataModelMappingsFile> --overwrite
 ```

 ### List all spaces in Studio